 NOTE: *All students must take the MSLE regardless of the licensure exam(s) you choose to take.
 However, there is an exemption (and a waiver required) if the student is not going to request licensure in the State of Mississippi to practice.
 Should the individual return to Mississippi, the test will be a requirement for licensure.

-The asterisk () denotes
+The asterisk (*) denotes Source Document: MCA Section 73-67-35